mayank-kumar-8853/ATM-Simulator-System/README.md

 <ol>
   <li>Launch the application by executing <code>login</code>.</li>
   <li>Follow the on-screen prompts to create a new account and provide necessary information.</li>
-  <li>Complete the account creation process by inputting additional details as prompted.</li>
+  <li>Complete the account creation process by entering additional details as prompted.</li>
   <li>Access various account-related functionalities, such as transactions and balance inquiries.</li>
 </ol>